honsys/gatorville/README.md

 # gatorville
-GeoJSON of notable place of interests -- pubs and restaurants and biz.
+GeoJSON of notable places of interests -- pubs and restaurants and biz.